 What should I expect during Spectra Laser Nanosecond Q-switched in pigmentation treatment?

 Your dermatologist will clean the target area with water before the treatment commences.
 Then, a skin assessment will be carried out to determine the category of melasma.

 Then your physician will develop treatment parameters based on the assessment and your clinical response to a test spot.

-Then, the laser device is activated, and your physician will direct the laser beam to the marked areas for treatment.
-Your doctor (or injection certified pharmacists) may pass the laser device several times over the target areas.
+Then, the laser device is activated, and your physician will direct the laser beam to the marked areas for treatment. we may pass the laser device several times over the target areas.
 This, however, depends on how thick the pigment is.

-What Are the Side Effects of Spectra Laser Nanosecond Q-Switched in Pigmentation Treatment?
+What Are the Side Effects of Nanosecond Q-Switch in Pigmentation Treatment?

 You may experience some pain, redness, swelling or itching, and intense sensitivity to the sun.

 The treated areas may also develop blisters, scabbing or crusting as well as demarcation lines.
 Breakouts can also occur when the body tries to eliminate toxins after the procedure.
 Other side effects include:

 - Changes in the color of the skin